 Ethnography: The ethnographic collection contains a wide range of objects from baskets to paddles.
 For many objects, tribal association is unknown.
-In addition the park is housing a diverse collection of items for the Quileute Tribe.
+The park is working with the peninsula tribes to document and identify the Native American basketry items in the collection.
 The park's ethnographic collection has provided material for various research projects.
 Significant growth in the ethnographic collection is not anticipated.